darktable-org/camera-support/README.md

 ### -fields

-Comma delimited list of fields to print.
-Default is `Maker,Model,Aliases,WBPresets,NoiseProfiles,Decoder`.
+Semicolon delimited list of fields to print.
+Default is `Maker;Model;Aliases;WBPresets;NoiseProfiles;Decoder`.
 See the `camera` struct in `camera-support.go` for valid fields.
 Not case-sensitive.
 Presets: `no-maker|all|all-debug`

 ### -bools

 Text to use for boolean fields.
-Format is `true,false` with a comma delimiter.
+Format is `true;false` with a semicolon delimiter.
 Accepts Markdown formatting allowed in tables.

 ### -escape